Murder on Music Row: Content

 "Murder on Music Row" is a lament and criticism of the ongoing trend of country pop crossover acts and pop influences on country music, a trend that has pushed traditional and neotraditional country music (and those who perform it) to the periphery.
-The lyrics metaphorically compare the pop trend to "an awful murder down on Music Row", and lament that "The steel guitar no longer cries and you can't hear fiddles play / But drums and rock and roll guitars are mixed up in your face."
-In addition, the song states that older traditional country artists "wouldn't stand a chance on today's radio," citing by nickname Hank Williams ("Old Hank"), Merle Haggard ("The Hag"), and George Jones ("The Possum").
+The lyrics metaphorically compare the pop trend to "an awful murder down on Music Row", and lament that "The steel guitar no longer cries and fiddles barely play / But drums and rock and roll guitars are mixed up in your face."
+In addition, the song also states that older traditional country artists "wouldn't stand a chance on today's radio," citing by nickname Hank Williams ("Old Hank"), Merle Haggard ("The Hag"), and George Jones ("The Possum").

 George Strait/Alan Jackson version

 The song was covered by country music artists George Strait and Alan Jackson.
-Originally, the two singers performed the song together at the 1999 Country Music Association Awards show; Strait and Jackson later recorded it for 2000's Latest Greatest Straitest Hits album.
+The two singers originally performed the song together at the 1999 Country Music Association Awards show.; Strait and Jackson later recorded it for 2000's Latest Greatest Straitest Hits album.
 The studio version, although never released officially as a single, reached number 38 on the Hot Country Songs chart from unsolicited play and served as the B-side to Strait's late-2000 single "Go On".
 In 2000, it also received the Country Music Association's award for Vocal Event of the Year, as well as the CMA's Song of the Year award a year later.
+Alan Jackson and George Strait again paired up to perform the song on June 7, 2014, during his final concert for "The Cowboy Rides Away Tour" at AT&T Stadium.